yuwl/learngit/readme.txt

 add a new merge.
 add codeing utf-8
 add user bin env.
-add a new branch dev.
+add a new branch dev2.